Getting Started with Toucan Toco Self-Hosted¶

 Start in 5 Minutes¶

-We strive to make our on-premises packages easy to run, and in this
+We strive to make our self-hosted packages easy to run, and in this

 section we show you how to get started in 5 minutes.
 Below is an example